 In the field of sustainability, the Newcastle Institute for Research on Sustainability (NIReS) coordinates research across traditional discipline boundaries to deliver practical, engaged solutions to real-world issues, under the banner of Enough, For All, Forever.

-Sustainability is one of three societal challenge themes on which University marshals a significant proportion of its research power, as part of our commitment to excellence with impact.
-In 2010, the first of these challenge themes, Ageing and Health, was successfully launched.
-2011 saw the launch of Sustainability as the second, and this year sees the launch of the third and final societal challenge theme: Social Renewal.
+Sustainability is one of three societal challenge themes on which the University marshals a significant proportion of its research power, as part of our commitment to excellence with impact.

-Our ambition is to firmly establish Newcastle University as Europe’s leading centre of expertise in the principles and practice of sustainability.
-In pursuit of this ambition, we are focusing our efforts on our existing clusters of internationally-leading research around 10 cross-cutting thematic areas, each of which is headed by a senior academic Theme Coordinator.
+Our ambition is to firmly establish Newcastle University as a centre of expertise in the principles and practice of sustainability.
+In pursuit of this ambition, we are focusing our efforts around interdisciplinary areas of research excellence, each headed by a lead academic.